-Ginco, the next generation crypto wallet allows you to safely manage your crypto asset on your smart phone.
+Ginco, the next generation crypto wallet allows you to safely manage your crypto asset on your smartphone.
 Send and receive funds with incomparable low fees.
 Six blockchains and 17 cryptocurrencies are supported, which includes Bitcoin, BitcoinCash, Ethereum, XRP, Litecoin, EthereumClassic, and ERC20 tokens.
 Many more coins and blockchains will be added soon.

 High level of security

 You are the only one to have control over your private key.

 Ginco utilizes military level cryptography and private-key security to ensure ultimate privacy and protection.
 We are providing the best solution to safely manage your Bitcoin and other digital assets.

 Ginco’s carefully designed interface allows our app to be the most accessible wallet available.
 Whether you’re an expert or someone new to cryptocurrency, our app will get you up and running in a matter of seconds.
 Send, Receive, and Exchange immediately, stress-free.

 Quick and easy exchange

 All features you need to manage your crypto asset.
 We provide it!
 We support multiple blockchains with a portfolio overview displaying all of your digital assets.
 Not to mention, the Ginco Exchange will provide you an instant token swap experience without even moving your digital assets outside your wallet.

 A private-type wallet is where the wallet provider doesn't hold user's private key on a centralized managed server.